·

 Metabolism is often reduced to a conversation about calories in and calories out, but in reality, it’s so much more than that.
 Your metabolism is the sum of all the biochemical processes that generate and distribute energy throughout your body.
 It is the very system that keeps you alive, thriving, and resilient.
 From digesting your food to balancing your hormones, regulating inflammation, and supporting detoxification, your metabolism is constantly at work, adjusting to your needs and environment.

 At its core, metabolism is about energy: creating, storing, and utilizing it efficiently.
-Every cell in your body relies on this energy to function, and when your metabolism is supported, you feel vibrant, strong, and capable.
+Every cell in your body relies on this energy (created in the mitochondria in the form of ATP) to function.
+When your metabolism is supported, you feel vibrant, strong, and capable.
 But when it’s struggling due to stress, nutrient deficiencies, over-exertion, or metabolic imbalances, you may feel sluggish, experience brain fog, struggle with blood sugar swings, or deal with symptoms of hormonal dysregulation.
+Not to be overly simplistic, but I think almost everything in the body comes down to energy production.

 A holistic approach to metabolism focuses on the big picture: not just burning energy but also how your body produces, distributes, and maintains it.
 Your metabolism is an intelligent, adaptive system that responds to everything from the nutrients you consume to your stress levels, sleep patterns, and movement.
 Instead of focusing on restriction or forcing your body into a particular state, we can support metabolism by providing it with what it needs to function optimally.